2

 When we launched Aporia in May 2026, we made a single promise: to read everything that arrived with genuine attention, and to say yes whenever something told the truth.
 We didn't expect the volume.
 We didn't expect the range.
 We didn't expect Uzbekistan.

 Issue Two is what happened when we kept that promise for a full month.
-Twenty-four writers from seven countries — India, Pakistan, Uzbekistan, the United States, and beyond — submitting poems, essays, fiction, and criticism in English, Hindi, Urdu, and the shayari tradition.
+Twelve writers from seven countries — India, Pakistan, Uzbekistan, the United States, and beyond — submitting poems, essays, fiction, and criticism in English, Hindi, Urdu, and the shayari tradition.
 Some of them had never submitted anywhere before.
 Some had been declined by us once and came back with something better.
 All of them, in their own way, wrote something they couldn't not write.

 The issue opens with Shaunak Pathak's "Mulberries" — a poem that holds two timelines and two geographies simultaneously without announcing either, and ends in five words that contain the whole thing.
 It moves through Sriyukta's triptych "Flesh over Flesh," three poems that form an arc from consumption to grief to longing.
-Through Avni Devlal's "Red," which holds a reader inside denial until the very last moment.
-Through Aahana Singh's "Midnight Revelations," which says the thing about growing up that most of us never quite found the words for.

 There is also criticism here, for the first time.
 "The Grammar of Grief" is a close reading of Ghalib and Jaun Elia — two Urdu poets separated by a century and a partition, speaking to each other across the line.
 It is the kind of essay that makes you want to read everything it mentions.